Myanmar

 Natural Resources: Petroleum, timber, tin, antimony, zinc, copper, tungsten, lead, coal, marble, limestone,

-precious stones, natural gas and hydropower.
+precious stones, natural gas, hydropower and arable land.

-Natural Hazards: Destructive earthquakes and cyclones; flooding and landslides common during rainy
+Natural Hazards: Destructive earthquakes and cyclones, flooding and landslides common during rainy

-season (June to September); periodic droughts.
+season (June to September) and periodic droughts.

 Terrain: Central lowlands ringed by steep, rugged highlands.